You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Windows

-tmux doesn’t run natively on Windows; use Windows Subsystem for Linux (WSL) to run it.
-WSL provides a Linux environment within Windows, enabling you to run tools like tmux as on Linux servers.
+tmux requires Linux; on Windows, use Windows Subsystem for Linux (WSL).
+WSL provides a Linux environment within Windows, letting you run tmux as you would on a Linux server.

 Prerequisites:

-1. Install WSL if you haven’t already.
-See the Microsoft WSL documentation for installation instructions.
+1. Install WSL.
+See the Microsoft WSL documentation for instructions.

 2. Open your WSL terminal (Ubuntu, Debian, or your preferred Linux distribution).